 - Cash in Vietnamese Dong for tipping

 While the food was magnificent I would bring some snacks.
-Perhaps some energy bars of you liking.
+Perhaps some energy bars of your liking.
 As well as beverages of your choice.
-Purchasing snacks or beverages outside of your meals
+Purchasing snacks or beverages outside of your meals can get pretty expensive.

 While some people may say Halong Bay is “too busy,” remember it’s busy for a reason.
 We definitely felt it was worth a visit.
 Make sure to read the reviews on the cruise you’re looking at.
 Some cruises are definitely better than others.